Early Stage HR Positive Breast Cancer

 During the COVID-19 pandemic, chemotherapy regimens have slightly changed.
 Some common intravenous chemotherapy drugs (e.g Taxol®) are being replaced by oral chemotherapy pills such as Capecitabine (Xeloda®), and Abraxane® might be prioritised over Taxol® due to its reduced toxicity (less side effects)21 (if you want to understand the difference between Taxol and Abraxane, head to this Instagram post).

-Research and future treatments
+Research and new treatments

 A breakthrough study has found that treating early breast cancer with the targeted therapy Abemaciclib (Verzenio®) alongside standard hormone therapy significantly reduces recurrence of cancer22.
 This clinical trial included over 5000 men and women with HR+, HER2- high risk early breast cancer.
 High risk breast cancer was defined by cancer that had spread to the lymph nodes, a large tumour size, of high cellular proliferation (as determined by tumour grade or Ki-67 index).
 Although recurrence in this subtype is uncommon, probability is significantly increased with high risk cancer22.
 Check out our pathology blog for more information on tumour grade and other markers.
 Abemaciclib is a type of cyclin-dependent kinase 4 and 6 (CDK4/6) inhibitor that is usually used in advanced HR+ breast cancer.
 These types of inhibitors are designed to interrupt the growth of cancer cells.
 For more information, don’t miss the next chapter of the Breast Cancer under the Microscope Blog series.